 - Implementation - What does the implementation look like, and how does the supplier work continuously with its customers?

 - Updates - How does the supplier work with its customers when it comes to updates?

 Businesses are more data-driven than ever, and this data is more regulated than ever before.
 How a supplier handles data and GDPR is crucial because a breach on their side could have repercussions for your business and your customers.

 Last but not least, pricing.
 If you’re going through an RFP template, you will very likely have an allocated budget for the solution you will acquire.
-As with any type of software that offers multitudes of features and packages as a subscription service, it is important to get an understanding of the total cost of ownership, and have insights on any hidden costs.
+As with any type of software that offers multitudes of features and packages as a subscription service, it is important to get an understanding of the total cost of ownership and have insights into any hidden costs.

 Download the RFP Template Today